-- Sanctions for non-compliance may include, but are not limited to the following: - Withholding of payments under the contract - ii.
+- a.
+Sanctions for non-compliance may include, but are not limited to the following: - i.
+Withholding of payments under the contract - ii.
 Recommendation to not exercise contract renewal option - iii.
 Termination of the contract - iv.
 Debarment from future business with the Board - b.
-A Prime Construction Contractor or Supplier may protest OBD's determination of Section 9.2 sanctions by filing a written appeal in accordance with the Appeals Process within fourteen (14) business days of receipt of OBD's determination, stating the grounds for such appeal and including all relevant information and documentation. - c.
+A Prime Vendor or Supplier may protest OBD's determination of Section 9.2 sanctions by filing a written appeal in accordance with the Appeals Process within fourteen (14) business days of receipt of OBD's determination, stating the grounds for such appeal and including all relevant information and documentation - c.
 All debarment recommendations will be processed according to the Board's Debarment Policy. - a.
-Failure to carry out the commitments and policies set forth herein shall constitute a material breach of the contract and may result in the termination of the contract or such remedy as Chicago Public Schools or Chicago Board of Education deems appropriate. - b.
+Failure to carry out the commitments and policies set forth herein shall constitute a material breach of the contract and may result in the termination of the contract or such other remedies as Chicago Public Schools or Chicago Board of Education deems appropriate.

+- b.
 If the Chief Procurement Officer determines, upon reviewing a particular contract, that the vendor did not meet the aspirational goals set forth in the bid documents, and further finds that the vendor has not made good faith attempts to achieve those goals through the methods described in Section 6.4 herein, the CPO shall notify the vendor that they have committed a material breach of their obligations.
-The CPO shall concurrently advise the vendor of the CPO's intention to seek remedies for breach, including, but not limited to the following: - i. withholding payments from the vendor until such time as corrective action has been taken; - ii. voiding the contract, with the contractor being only entitled to compensation for services already rendered prior to imposition of the penalty, and/or - iii. imposing a penalty in the amount of the discrepancy between the amount of the commitment, as such amount may be amended through change orders or otherwise over the term of the contract, and the achieved amount may be applied to the contractor. - The consequences provided herein shall be in addition to any other criminal or civil liability to which such entities may be subject. - c.
+The CPO shall concurrently advise the vendor of the CPO's intention to seek remedies for breach, including, but not limited to the following: - 1. withholding payments from the vendor until such time as corrective action has been taken; - 2. voiding the contract, with the contractor being only entitled to compensation for services already rendered prior to imposition of the penalty, and/or - 3. <a href="imposing a penalty in the amount of the discrepancy between the amount of the commitment, as such amount may be amended through change orders or otherwise over the term of the contract, and the achieved amount may be applied to the contractor."

+The consequences provided herein shall be in addition to any other criminal or civil liability to which such entities may be subject.

+- c.
 Prior to imposing the penalty specified by this section, the Chief Procurement Officer shall notify the contractor in writing of the fact and amount of the proposed penalty.
 Within 30 days of the notification, the contractor may submit a memorandum addressed to the CPO which controverts the basis or amount of the proposed penalty.
 The contractor may also present a detailed and verifiable plan which demonstrates good faith efforts to come into compliance.
 The CPO may issue a response to the contractor's memorandum which either renders a final decision or invites further submissions from the contractor. - d.
 In addition to the penalty specified by this section, after a contractor's second failure to meet M.B.E./W.B.E. commitments, the Chief Procurement Officer may declare the contractor ineligible for an award of contracts for a period of up to three years, following the procedures set forth in subsections (b), (c) and (d) of this section.
-In determining whether to declare a contractor ineligible, the Chief Procurement Officer shall consider the contractor's record for meeting its commitments regarding M.B.E./W.B.E. participation in contracts with the Board | District | CPS. - 9.3 Sanctions for Fraudulent Misrepresentations, Acts Involving a Lack of Business Integrity, Violation of Statutes or Regulations, or Repeated Failures to Make Good Faith Efforts - a.
-The following actions may be taken upon a finding that a firm has engaged in fraudulent misrepresentation, acts demonstrating a lack of business integrity, violations of statute or regulations, or has repeatedly failed to make good faith efforts as required by this Program:
+In determining whether to declare a contractor ineligible, the Chief Procurement Officer shall consider the contractor's record for meeting its commitments regarding M.B.E./W.B.E. participation in contracts with the Board | District | CPS.

+9.3 Sanctions for Fraudulent Misrepresentations, Acts Involving a Lack of Business Integrity, Violation of Statutes or Regulations, or Repeated Failures to Make Good Faith Efforts